flatironinstitute/sciware/10_EnvShell/main.md

   - Features

-## Basic terms
+## Defining terms

-One often hears the following used interchangably.
+One often hears these terms used interchangably.
 Let's clairfy.

-    - Kernel
-    - Shell
-    - Command Line
-    - Console
+* Kernel * Shell * Terminal * Command Line * Console

 ### Kernel & Operating System

-- Kernel: the bridge between application software and hardware.
+_Kernel_ is the bridge between application software and hardware.

-- Operating System: comprised of a kernel + other applications.
+_Operating System_ is comprised of a kernel + other applications.

-- Linux can refer to a kernel or an OS built on that kernel.
+<small>_Linux_ 🐧 can refer to a kernel or an OS built on that kernel.</small>

 ### Shell

-- Name origin: Shell interface 🐚 surrounds the kernel just as a nutshell surrounds a nut 🥜.
-- Shell is a program that takes commands, gives them to the operating system to perform, and returns output.
+A _Shell_ is a program that takes commands, gives them to the operating system to perform, and returns output.
+As opposed to a _graphical user interface_ (GUI), the shell is a _command line interface_ (CLI).

-- In the old days, it was the _only_ user interface.
-Nowadays, we have graphical user interfaces (GUIs) in addition to command line interfaces (CLIs) such as the shell.
+<small>Remember: The shell interface surrounds the kernel just as a nutshell surrounds a nut 🥜.</small>

-### Shell Examples
+### Common Shells

-- On most Linux systems `bash` (which stands for Bourne Again SHell, an enhanced version of the original Unix shell program, `sh`, written by Steve Bourne) acts as the shell program.
+On most Linux systems `bash` (which stands for Bourne Again SHell, an enhanced version of the original Unix shell program, `sh`, written by Steve Bourne) acts as the shell program.

-- Besides bash, other shell programs include: `fish`, `ksh`, `tcsh`, and `zsh`.
+Besides bash, other shell programs include: `fish`, `ksh`, `tcsh`, and `zsh`.

-- Note: As of macOS Catalina (Nov 19), `zsh` is now the default Mac shell.
+<small>Note: As of macOS Catalina (Nov 19), `zsh` is now the default Mac shell.</small>

 ### Terminal